MaciejPyra/programming-portfolio-website/README.md

 <a name="desc2"></a>
 ### Deploying the site using github Pages

-GitHub Pages is Github feature which allows to publish website code live on the Web.
+GitHub Pages is GitHub feature which allows to publish website code live on the Web and make site publicly available.
+It is possible to specify which branch and folder to use as publishing source.
+The content of programming poftfolio repository is deployed from the main branch.
+Whenever changes are pushed to the source branch, the changes in the source folder will be published to the GitHub Pages site.

-You can specify which branch and folder to use as your publishing source.
-Whenever changes are pushed to the source branch, the changes in the source folder will be published to your GitHub Pages site.
+Easy setup, fast publishing and HTTPS support are among the most significant strengths of GitHub Pages as the hosting service.
+It takes only a few simple steps to enable feauture for repository and specify the source for website files.
+As a result, GitHub automatically publishes website and make it available at a URL based on username and repository name.
+Additionally, GitHub Pages offers support for HTTPS, which allows for secure connections to portfolio website.
+This is crucial for building the trust of the site.